-Since 2008 a coalition of parents, educators and community leaders in the Mid City and St. John neighborhoods have been working toward a vision of organizing an entire community around the education of its children.
-That vision has been shaped by dozens of door-to-door campaigns, hundreds of small-group meetings in homes and church halls, all focused on families’ dreams for the ideal school for their children and for our City.
-Their vision was to create a school that reflects the diversity of the city both in the children that will attend and in the education they will receive; a school that is child-centered and about more than just test scores.
+In 2008, a coalition of parents, educators, and community leaders in the Mid-City and St. John neighborhoods began working toward a vision of organizing a community around the education of its children.
+That vision was shaped by dozens of door-to-door campaigns, hundreds of small-group meetings in homes and church halls.
+The focus remained on families’ dreams for the ideal school for their children and for our city.
+Their vision was to create a school that reflects the diversity of the city both in the children who would attend and in the education they would receive; a school that is child-centered and about more than just test scores.
 Morris Jeff Community School is the fulfillment of that vision.

 In October 2009, Morris Jeff Community School’s Type 5 Charter Application was approved by the Louisiana Board of Elementary and Secondary Education.
 The school’s application won a ringing endorsement from the National Association of Charter School Authorizers (NACSA), which called it “one of the strongest applications they have ever reviewed”.